alrescha79-cmd/porto/src/content/projects/project-2/index.md

 for your new factory using the Simple Additive Weighting (SAW) method.

 #### The DSS is equipped with:
-- `Automatic Search Feature`: Effortlessly find your desired location.
+- Automatic Search Feature: Effortlessly find your desired location.
-- `Organized Tables`: Structured and easy-to-read data presentation.
+- Organized Tables: Structured and easy-to-read data presentation.

 #### Comprehensive Data Management:
 - Add, edit, and delete data with ease.